FOTHERBY PARISH COUNCIL.

 ROAD AT FOTHERBY TOP

 The farmer had placed road planings on Fotherby Top Road, making it safer to travel over this stretch of road.
+This was welcomed by the Council.
 A disclaimer sign would be erected advising that this road is unadopted.
 The clerk would ask the advice of Cllr Chen regarding the wording for the sign.
+Cllr Sutton agreed to source a quotation from a highways sign provider with a view to purchasing the sign as soon as practicable.

 101/2025 LITTER STRATEGY & FLY TIPPING UPDATE

-Litter picking continues.
+Litter picking continues by volunteers.
 ELDC had been written to requesting them to support a gating up notice at Short Lane West.
 Thanks were given to Cllr Ensell and the litter picking team.
-Six further litter signs had been purchased.
+Six further litter signs had been purchased and one deployed.
+Vegetation had been cleared from around the litter signs too.
 The Parish council noted that a delivery driver was opening parcels and discarding the contents of undelivered parcels in the hedge at the end of North Elkington Lane.
 This had been reported to the police.
-Previously, issues of this nature have been reported to the delivery company but we have received no response.
+Previously, issues of this nature have been reported to the delivery company, but we have received no response.

 102/2025 VILLAGE ASSETS